garciart/network-automation/README.md

 ## Installing GNS3 in CentOS

 Installing GNS3 on [Windows](https://docs.gns3.com/docs/getting-started/installation/windows/ "GNS3 Windows Install") or certain Linux operating systems, such as [Ubuntu or Debian](https://docs.gns3.com/docs/getting-started/installation/linux "GNS3 Linux Install"), is pretty straight forward.
-However, we will be using CentOS 7.9 for the labs and demos in this repository, and GNS3 doesn't work straight-out-of-the-box with Fedora, Red Hat Linux (RHEL), or CentOS.
+However, we will be using CentOS 7.9 for the labs and demos in this repository, and GNS3 does not work straight-out-of-the-box with Fedora, Red Hat Linux (RHEL), or CentOS.

 >**NOTE** - Why are we using CentOS for this tutorial?
 >- Approximately [20% of servers running Linux](https://w3techs.com/technologies/details/os-linux "Usage statistics of Linux for websites") use Fedora, RHEL, and CentOS.
 RHEL is also second, behind Microsoft, in [paid enterprise OS subscriptions](https://www.idc.com/getdoc.jsp?containerId=US46684720 "Worldwide Server Operating Environments Market Shares, 2019").